-- At the end of The Millennium Trilogy, Lizbeth Salander tries to do this with her father's ill-gotten wealth, as much of it was derived from human trafficking and she already has more than enough money as a result of her various jobs, but Reality Ensues; her lawyer explains that under the law, she has to give specific instructions on what to do with the inheritance first.
+- At the end of The Millennium Trilogy, Lizbeth Salander tries to do this with her father's ill-gotten wealth, as much of it was derived from human trafficking and she already has more than enough money as a result of her various jobs, but Surprisingly Realistic Outcome occurs; her lawyer explains that under the law, she has to give specific instructions on what to do with the inheritance first.

 - In Sea Lord John Rossendale has inherited the title of Earl of Stowey after his older brother committed suicide.
 The inheritance consists of the Stowey Manor and a very large tax debt.
 The family hopes to pay off the debt by selling a Van Gogh painting they own but it disappears under mysterious circumstances.
 Fed up with the situation and unwilling to sacrifice the rest of his life to care for a piece of land, John leaves England and sails the world for the next four years.
 When his mother dies, he finally returns home and tries to deal with the mess once and for all.

 - In The Good Place, Tahani rejects her half of the inheritance upon finding out that her parents didn't care enough about her to spell her name right on their will.